pscedu/psc-wpdocs/neocortex/reference-compilation.md

     =============== Cerebras Compilation Completed ===============

 Singularity>
-The contents of the custom_configs and custom_output_dir have the parameters used and the output for this example compilation process.
+The contents of theÂ custom_configsÂ andÂ custom_output_dirÂ have the parameters used and the output for this example compilation process.
 Please note that the group ownership is still pointing to the correct group ("cis210015p" for this example), since the account information to use was automatically passed to SLURM.
 Singularity> ls -lash | grep custom
     4.0K drwxr-sr-x 2 juran cis210015p 4.0K Feb 17 17:07 custom_configs
     4.0K drwxr-sr-x 3 juran cis210015p 4.0K Feb 17 17:07 custom_output_dir